marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 Google Ads (which controls YouTube ad placements) lets you target by:

 For tour prep, city-level or metro-area targeting is the standard move.
-You're not trying to reach people standing outside the venue — you're building a fan base across the whole market weeks in advance.
+You are not trying to reach people standing outside the venue -- you are building a fan base across the whole market weeks in advance.

 The ad formats most useful for musicians are:

-Skippable in-stream ads — plays before or during other YouTube videos.
+Skippable in-stream ads -- these play before or during other YouTube videos.
 Viewers can skip after 5 seconds.
 You pay only when someone watches 30 seconds or the whole video (whichever comes first).
 These are best for music videos and live performance clips where you can hook the viewer in the first few seconds.

-In-feed discovery ads — appear in YouTube search results and the suggested video sidebar.
-These work well for reaching people actively searching for music, local events, or artists in your genre.
+In-feed discovery ads -- these appear in YouTube search results and the suggested video sidebar.
+They work well for reaching people actively searching for music, local events, or artists in your genre.
 The click takes them to your video page rather than interrupting what they were watching.

 Most artists should run both formats in each market, but if budget is tight, prioritize in-stream for awareness and in-feed for intent-driven discovery.